jolicode/castor/doc/going-further/extending-castor/events.md

 Here is the built-in events triggered by Castor:

-* `Castor\Event\BeforeApplicationInitializationEvent`: This event is triggered
-  before the application has been initialized and before the task and context has been looked at.
-It provides access to the `Application` instance;

 * `Castor\Event\AfterApplicationInitializationEvent`: This event is triggered
   after the application has been initialized.
 It provides access to the `Application` instance and an array of `TaskDescriptor` objects;